Expertise

 I’m an Associate Professor of Psychology and Neuroscience at Temple University, where I direct the Neuroeconomics Laboratory.
 Our research focuses on the neural mechanisms that contribute to social and economic decision making.
 For example, how do we process and compare different types of rewards and experiences?
 How do we trust other people and cooperate in group settings?
 Why do these decisions go awry in some people but not others?
 To investigate the links between incentives and our behavior, we utilize an interdisciplinary approach, incorporating perspectives from neuroscience, psychology, and economics.
 The major goals of our research are to understand mechanistic links between incentives and behavior and to translate that knowledge into clinical interventions and improved public policies.

 I received my PhD in Cognitive Neuroscience from Duke University in 2012.
 To support my work, I have received grants from the National Institute of Mental Health, the National Institute on Drug Abuse, and the National Institute on Aging.
 In addition to research, I also teach classes on sensation and perception, decision neuroscience and behavioral economics, functional magnetic resonance imaging, and statistics.
-Finally, I am an active reviewer for approximately 60 academic journals, and I currently serve as an Associate Editor at Collabra: Psychology.
+Finally, I have served as an ad hoc peer reviewer for 80 academic journals, and I currently serve as an Associate Editor at Collabra: Psychology.

 Selected Publications